curl/everything-curl/project/etiquette.md

 Getting the solution posted also helps other users that experience the same problem(s).
-They get to see (possibly in the web archives) that the suggested fixes actually has helped at least one person.
+They get to see (possibly in the web archives) that the suggested fixes actually helped at least one person.